ethereum-optimism/design-docs/protocol/l2-blob.md

 <!-- It is fine to remove this section from the final document,
-but understanding the purpose of the doc when writing is very helpful. --> Currently, EIP-4844 BLOB transactions are disabled on the OP Stack because Layer 2 (L2) BLOBs offer no advantage over L2 calldata when both use the same L1 DA.
-This forces L3s to rely on the same DA as their L2, unless they want to integrate third-party DA providers or manage the security risks associated with DA bridges.
-However, different DA solutions have their own advantages—L1 DA provides better security, while [Alt-DA](https://github.com/ethereum-optimism/specs/blob/main/specs/experimental/alt-da.md) offers lower costs.
+but understanding the purpose of the doc when writing is very helpful. --> Currently, EIP-4844 BLOB transactions are disabled on the OP Stack, leading to two issues:

+ - There is no enshrined L2 BLOB DA solution for L3s, forcing them to integrate third-party DA providers and manage the security risks associated with DA bridges if they don’t want to rely on the same DA as their L2.
+This is especially problematic if the L2 uses L1 DA, which has higher costs than Alt-DA, adding significant development complexity for L3 teams.
+ - It prevents many applications based on L1 BLOBs from migrating to L2 to take advantage of lower execution costs.

-The purpose of this design document is to propose supporting L2 BLOBs based on Alt-DA, allowing us to leverage the advantages of both L1 DA and Alt-DA, creating a hybrid DA solution in the OP Stack.
+The purpose of this design document is to propose supporting L2 BLOBs based on Alt-DA, allowing L3s to have an enshrined L2 BLOB DA to rely on, while also enabling applications based on L1 BLOBs to migrate to L2 seamlessly.

 # Summary